You never forget your first birth. The excitement, the anticipation, constantly checking the phone to see if there’s a sign that she’s in labour…

-As a doula, I attended my very first birth in 2005.
+As a doula, the first time I attended a birth was in 2005.

 Along with my excitement came some anxiety – I was worried about doing a good enough job for them, so they’d be happy about their decision to invite me into this sacred, very personal space.